eranravid/image-scraping-app/README.md

 3. It should run on both windows and Linux
 4. Be able to explain everything you did.
 # Specification
-1 .Scan the given URLfor image URLs
+1. Scan the given URLfor image URLs
 2. Download all images to the output folder
 3. Create inthe given output folder an index.html file
 4. The created HTML file will include a table with two columns